 Now let's get going with your Zebrium account!
 You can sign-up for a new account here.

-Once you've entered your details and set a password, you will see the Zebrium Setup page.
+Once you've entered your details and set a password, you will see a 45 second video and then the Zebrium Setup page.

 2. Because this is a demo environment, adjust some default Zebrium settings